thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
-- High river levels on this evening may lead to flooding.
-Flooding is possible on 09 December 2025 .
+- High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025 .
 Flooding may affect low lying land and roads along the River Wye.
-Predicted peaks:- Ross on Wye 3.9 to 4.4m Wed PM 10/12 AM.
+Predicted peaks:- Ross on Wye 3.8 to 4.3m Wed 10/12 overnight.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 10 December 2025.